 This aspect of the Five Forces analysis evaluates the impact of other firms on Sony’s industry environment.
 Competitive rivalry affects the company’s revenues.
 The following external factors are responsible for the strong intensity of the force of competition against Sony:

 The high aggressiveness of firms is the main external factor responsible for the strong force of competition that Sony experiences.
-In terms of consumer electronics, the company competes with Apple, Google (Alphabet), Samsung, and Microsoft.
+In terms of consumer electronics, the company competes with Apple, Google (Alphabet), and Samsung, as well as Microsoft, whose Xbox competes with Sony’s PlayStation.
 Also, in terms of entertainment products (e.g., movies and music), Sony competes with Disney, Netflix, and other firms.
 Moreover, low switching costs are a major contributor to competitive rivalry.
 In the Five Forces analysis model, low switching costs enable customers to transfer from one provider to another.
 For example, customers can easily transfer from Sony Xperia to Samsung Galaxy phones.
 On the other hand, the moderate number of firms makes a moderate contribution to the force of competitive rivalry.
 In this aspect of the Five Forces analysis, Sony’s management must remain cautious of the effects of competitive rivalry and low switching costs on the business and its industry environment.

 Bargaining Power of Sony’s Customers/Buyers (Strong Force)